-The workplace we return to will need to look and feel very different than it did before COVID-19.
+The workplace looks and feels very different than it did before COVID-19.
 Although we are reentering the workplace, maintaining social distance will still be important for the safety of our employees.

 Social distancing means avoiding large gatherings.
 Physical distancing means maintaining distance (at least 6 feet or 2 meters) from others when possible.
 Both social and physical distancing are important precautions.
 Businesses should consider the following distancing strategies: